adjorkas/adjorkas/README.md

-Hi, I’m Lu.
+Hello, I’m Lu!
 I'm studying biotechnology and learning the basics of coding. 🌱

 <!---
 adjorkas/adjorkas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.